 You can reach here by taking a public bus from Taksim, but finding the right bus stop in Taksim can be challenging.
 The bus will drop you off near Miniaturk, just a short walk away.

 It’s a delightful activity, whether you’re with or without kids.
 We spent around 3 hours there, including having lunch at the cafeteria, which offers excellent prices compared to many other tourist attractions that overcharge for food.

 Apart from the main café, there’s also an ice cream shop and a juicing shop, so you can easily find what you’re looking for.
 They even have a costume dress-up shop and a helicopter simulator, although there’s an additional cost for the simulator.
 Along the way, you can play a few small games by paying a few Turkish Lira.

 It’s truly remarkable to see mini versions of all the attractions from across Turkey, and I highly recommend visiting this place.

 The Blue Mosque is one of the most iconic landmarks in Istanbul.
 It’s famous for its beautiful blue tiles and six minarets.
 Kids will love exploring the mosque’s ample interior space and learning about its history.

 3. Hagia Sophia

 Another of Istanbul’s must-see sights is the Hagia Sophia.
 This ancient building was once a church, then a mosque, and is now a museum.
 Kids can marvel at the Hagia Sophia’s grand architecture and learn about its fascinating past.

-The Bosphorus Strait
+5. A Bosphorus Cruise On The Bosphorus Strait

 A visit to Istanbul wouldn’t be complete without a cruise on the Bosphorus Strait.
 This waterway divides Europe and Asia and offers stunning views of both sides of the city.
 Kids will love seeing all the different ships that pass through – from ferries to cargo ships to yachts.